A glass storefront on Pike Street under a green C-STAR sign, with an awning and pedestrians passing.

 The same slide says the space is also designed to accommodate "precinct-type work for SPD and other government agencies," without naming the other agencies — language that echoes the "external project stakeholders and end users" phrasing in the procurement scope.
 And behind the reception counter, the renderings show the working half of the room.

-No federal partner.
+No federal partner on the contracts.
 Earlier Dispatch reporting asked whether C-STAR could be used for federal immigration enforcement, and noted that nothing on the record ruled it out.
-The records released here show no federal agency behind it: the only federal agreement of any kind on the convention center's books since January 2025 is a wildlife-control contract with the U.S. Department of Agriculture, now inactive — nothing involving the Department of Homeland Security, Immigration and Customs Enforcement, the FBI, or FEMA.
-The hub is locally designed and locally partnered.
-What the records do not settle is who may use it later: the design accommodates the unnamed "other government agencies," and the district has set no policy on who those can be.
+A public-records request filed May 22, 2026 (delivered May 29) for all of the convention center's agreements with any federal agency since January 1, 2025 came back with a single contract: a $4,620 "Wildlife Damage Management" agreement with the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS), now inactive.
+There was no agreement with the Department of Homeland Security, Immigration and Customs Enforcement, Customs and Border Protection, the FBI, the Secret Service, or FEMA.
+The named C-STAR partners are local and civic.
+A contracts register would not capture an informal coordination arrangement, so this does not "prove" the building closed to federal use — but the federal-enforcement-hub reading is not borne out by the records.
+What the documents still do not settle is who may use the space later: the design accommodates the unnamed "other government agencies," and the district has set no policy on who those can be.

 How it was authorized.
 The board approved Resolution 2026-05 on January 27, authorizing the CEO to expedite procurement and execute the general contractor agreement, citing the need to open "in advance of increased activity associated with the 2026 World Cup."